 High intensity therapist

-High intensity therapists support individuals who are experiencing mental health conditions, in particular moderate to severe depression and anxiety
+High intensity therapists support individuals who are experiencing a range of mental health conditions, in particular moderate to severe depression and anxiety disorders

 Managing referrals and signposting to other agencies are common parts of the role and you'll need to work closely with other healthcare professionals, such as psychological wellbeing practitioners (PWPs), employment advisers, other therapists and support staff.

-High intensity therapists work specifically in Improving Access to Psychological Therapy (IAPT).
-Outside of IAPT, you will be referred to as a CBT therapist.
+High intensity therapists work specifically in NHS Talking Therapies (NHSTT) services (previously Improving Access to Psychological Therapy (IAPT) services).
+Outside of NHSTT, you will be referred to as a CBT therapist.

 Types of intervention